StephenDev0/StikDebug/user-manual.md

 1. **Extract** `jitterbugpair-macos.zip`.
 2. **Set a passcode** for your device if you haven't already.
 Unlock your device and connect it to your computer via cable.
 When a prompt appears, tap "Trust."
 3. Open your device to the homescreen.
-4. Open `jitterbugpair` by double-clicking it or right-clicking it and selecting "Open."
+4. Find and open the extracted `jitterbugpair` file (it should have a black and green icon) by double-clicking it or right-clicking it and selecting "Open."
 5. If you get the message" "macOS cannot verify that this app is free from malware":
    - Go to System Settings > Privacy & Security
    - Scroll down to the message about the app
-   - Click "Open Anyway"
-   - If the program doesn't run automatically, try manually running it again
+   - Click "Open Anyway," if the program doesn't run automatically, try manually running it again
 6. JitterbugPair will generate a **pairing file** with the extension `.mobiledevicepairing` to your user's home folder.
+7. If you can't find the pairing file:
+   - Copy the name of the pairing file generated
+   - Paste it into Finder
+   - If you ran the program more than once, all pairing files for your device should appear since they share the same name
-7. **Transfer the pairing file** to your iOS device using AirDrop, iCloud/One/Google Drive, email, or any other method.
+8. **Transfer the pairing file** to your iOS device using AirDrop, iCloud/One/Google Drive, email, or any other method.
 For best results, compress the file into a .zip folder first.

 ---